simonmichael/metapong/README.md

 Fork the repo on github.
 Clone to your local machine.

-`make rerun` to install deps and run repeatedly (press q or ctrl-c to rebuild).
+`make rerun` to install deps and run repeatedly (press q to rebuild).

 Make changes to
 source files (metapong.hs..),